Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Convergence analysis

 \section{Convergence analysis}

-In this section, we show the in-depth choice of the regularization parameter $\tau$ for the proximal subproblem of $x^{k+1}$ in the proposed indefinite linearized ALM scheme \eqref{I-IDL-ALM}, which is the main numerical load for \eqref{I-IDL-ALM}, so as to reach its convergence efficiently with less iterations.
-Moreover, we establish an elegant global convergence theory for the proposed I-IDL-ALM method \eqref{I-IDL-ALM}.
+In this section, we explore the in-depth choice of the regularization parameter $\tau$ for the proximal subproblem of $x^{k+1}$ in the proposed I-IDL-ALM \eqref{I-IDL-ALM}, which is the main numerical load for \eqref{I-IDL-ALM}, so as to reach its convergence efficiently with less iterations.
+We also establish the convergence theory for the proposed method \eqref{I-IDL-ALM}.